-From taxable year 1999 the postal address mailing label that is on the back of the instructions booklet of the return, will not have the taxpayer's social security number.
+The postal address mailing label that is on the back of the instructions booklet of the return, will not have the taxpayer's social security number.

 For this reason, you must write your social security number in the corresponding box of the return and the schedules.
-Is important that you write your social security number, this number is necessary to process your return.
+Is important that you write your social security number; this number is necessary to process your return.